-A healthier environment, more compassionate culture, a more peaceful global community -- these possibilities rest in the hands of our youth.
-The wellbeing of children concerns us all.
+A healthier environment, a more compassionate culture, a more peaceful global community -- these possibilities rest in the hands of our youth.

-I look forward to sharing our applications of Ellen's work with you.
+I look forward to collaborating with you on applications of Ellen's work.